 In this video, we dissect an entire job interview from start to finish.
 We analyze everything from common interview questions to etiquette and how to follow up.

 During a job interview, you may be asked to describe your previous work experience.
 Even though your resume will include details about your prior job roles, knowing how to answer this question during an interview can help you highlight the skills you feel are most valuable in the prospective role.

-In this article, we will discuss how to craft an effective response and provide examples to help you answer the prompt, “Tell me about your work experience.”
+In this article, we discuss how to craft an effective response when asked about your work experience and we provide sample answers to guide you.

 Why do employers ask about work experience?

 Any job has a set of duties you’ll be responsible for, so knowing your prior experience can help your interviewer gauge how prepared you are for a role.
 Even though they can see your experience on your resume or application, your ability to summarize your work history and relate it to the position can show that you’ve reflected on your potential employer’s expectations.

 This interview prompt gives you the chance to summarize the education and training that make you the most qualified candidate for the role.
 You can use this time to present the items on your resume more clearly in terms of how they prepare you for this position’s responsibilities and contributions to the company’s goals.
 Before your interview, consider writing out quick talking points to organize your thoughts, and use the following steps to help prepare your answer.